mirokymac/Docs/content/alpha_edition/powering.md

 <center>![10p Diagram](/assets/images/Battery_Connector_Pin_Diagram_Alpha.jpg)</center>

+Reference to the post of [this](https://www.lattepanda.com/topic-p26075.html#p26075), the compatible connector is 1254 Series.
+For tinker who want to build his own battery, you can find knock off male connector on aliexpress on $0.2/pcs.

 ### Installation Steps

 1. Align the 10p battery connector with the LattePanda Alpha battery connector.
 Make sure the positive red wires align with pins 1-3 on the diagram above.